xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 graphics-based, compute-based, or both.

 The loader is responsible for working with the various layers as well as supporting multiple GPUs and their drivers.
-Any Vulkan command may wind up calling into a diverse set of modules: loader, layers, and ICDs.
+Any Vulkan function may wind up calling into a diverse set of modules: loader, layers, and ICDs.
-The loader is critical to managing the proper dispatching of Vulkan commands to the appropriate set of layers and ICDs.
-The Vulkan object model allows the loader to insert layers into a call chain so that the layers can process Vulkan commands prior to the ICD being called.
+The loader is critical to managing the proper dispatching of Vulkan functions to the appropriate set of layers and ICDs.
+The Vulkan object model allows the loader to insert layers into a call chain so that the layers can process Vulkan functions prior to the ICD being called.

 This document is intended to provide an overview of the necessary interfaces between each of these.